picolibc/picolibc/README.md

  * Add TLS support and testing on loongarch, m68k, or1k, powerpc and superh.

+ * Fix a couple of strncpy bugs in ARC assembly code.

+ * Clean up preprocessor symbols: remove unused symbols, rename picolibc.h symbols to use a __ prefix and not include PICOLIBC or NEWLIB in the names.

+ * Detect compiler attributes and builtins at compile time rather than configure time where possible.
+Delete attributes and builtins not used within the library implementation.

+ * Remove non-standard elf.h and mstats API.

+ * Clean up float predicates to make sure we provide implementations of isinf, isnan and finite for all three types, both with and without __ prefixes.
+Use symbol aliases to share the same function implementation.
+Use the __ versions for the type generic macros instead of fpclassify.
+Switch users of these within the math library to use the type-generic versions.

+ * Start SuperH FPU in single mode when required.

+ * Test sh1 and sh2 targets using the binutils simulator.

+ * Initialize PowerPC IPLT table at startup.

+ * Switch printf/scanf aliases to prefer --printf=/--scanf= compiler
+   options

+ * Control UCS-2 and UCS-4 locales with mb-ucs-charsets configuration
+   option.

 ### Picolibc release 1.8.9

  * Use common clang/gcc feature detection macros on arm.